AT 15 YEARS OLD I GAVE MY FIRST SPEECH.

 500 for third.

-At 15, I hadn’t been to a University campus before and was
+At 15, I hadn’t been to a University campus before and was the youngest person in the competition.

-so in my mind, I was sure the other participants had a better business and more experience than I did.
+So in my mind, I was sure the other participants had a better business and more experience than I did.

-It began with an application process that selected the top 10 candidates.
 My teacher Teri Tubbs brought it to my attention and supported the process brilliantly, helping me get accepted in the top 10.

 I made the top 10 and the doubts and questions began.